 Zooming allows users to get a closer look at a particular area, and panning allows users to move a map around to focus on a specific area.

-Drill down a map to display different shape data located on another layer.
+Drill down in a map to display different shape data located on another layer.
 For example, you can drill down to a continent in a world map to show the continent separately on another layer.